 6. Social Media.
-People love spending time on social media which makes it a great source of free advertising.
+People love spending time on social media, which makes it a great source of free advertising.
 Just be sure to target the audience your product has been designed for.
 Telling a lot of people who can’t use your new product won’t generate sales.

 7. Contests.
-Start a contest and offer to give away one or a limited number of product units, or perhaps offer an introductory rate.
+Start a contest and offer to give away one or a limited number of product units, or perhaps provide an introductory rate.
 Be careful with discounting.
 You don’t want to market on price alone.
 Stay away from the word “discount” and use terms like “promotional pricing” instead.